Avianca Summary Table

 Other Hotel Partner Credit Cards

-The reason is because the transfer ratio is terrible, and thus yields subpar value.
+The reason is that the transfer ratio is terrible, and yields a subpar value.

 The main hub for Avianca flights is El Dorado International Airport (BOG) in Bogotá.

-What’s great about being in one of the major airline alliances is the fact that flyers with Avianca miles can use those miles for flights on any airline in the alliance.
+The benefit of Avianca being part of one of the major airline alliances is that passengers can use miles for flights on any airline in the alliance.
 For example, Avianca miles can be redeemed for United Airlines flights.